 From immersive experiences to escapes into nature, and from high-energy activities to fun foodie days out, these school holiday activities will banish any boredom.

-A hypnotic way to kick off our school holiday activities guide, Lite-Brite: Worlds of Wonder takes the nostalgic game and transforms it into an immersive trip into new worlds.
-A dizzying escape from the everyday, the blend of captivating lights and photo opportunities mean there’s something here for all ages to enjoy.
+A hypnotic way to kick off the holidays, Lite-Brite: Worlds of Wonder takes the nostalgic game and transforms it into an immersive trip into new worlds.
+A dizzying escape from the everyday, the blend of captivating lights and photo opportunities means there’s something here for all ages to enjoy.
 Tickets are available here.

 4. Catch some waves at URBNSURF

-With the weather starting to hint at the arrival of summer, it’s the ideal time to turn your attention to the water.
+With the weather heating up, it’s the ideal time to turn your attention to the water.
 Out at Olympic Park, URBNSURF Sydney is hosting a range of sessions to get the kids in the water, whether they’re picking up a surfboard for the first time, or catching some waves on the bodyboard.
 Sessions start from $39 for kids, and the gentle rolling waves are the ideal spot to practice their skills.

 5. Travel through time at Horizon of Khufu